Skip to main content

 2. Real people are off-limits.

 We do not allow characters that are, depict, or are recognisably modelled on real individuals (celebrities, public figures, private people, or anyone else who has not consented to being generated).
 Any one of three things triggers the rule: a recognisable likeness, the person’s name, or biographical details that point to one specific individual.
 This is partly a legal matter, partly an ethical one, and partly a practical one.
 The harm of non-consensual depiction scales with the realism of the model, and modern image models are very realistic.
 Fictional conflict, danger, and dark themes are part of storytelling and are allowed within the Acceptable Use Policy.
-But scenarios that frame sexual assault, captivity, or removal of agency as the intended outcome, without the character having a way to refuse, escape, or reverse the situation, are not.
-The distinction is what moderators apply, documented in Prohibited content.
+The line we apply is about framing.
+Stories the user plays from the receiving side — being captured, pursued, dominated — are allowed.
+The user retains meta-consent: they can leave, redirect, or end the scene at any time.
+What we won’t generate are scenarios that cast the user as the perpetrator of non-consent, or otherwise encourage or present the act itself as the appeal (“this character is your captive”, “assault this character”).
+Detail in Prohibited content → Non-consent and removal of agency.

 4. We don’t build for evasion.